FasterSpeeding/Alluka/docs/usage.md

 --8<-- "./docs_src/usage.py:154:160"
 ```

-[alluka.local.auto_inject][], [alluka.local.auto_inject_async][] act a little different to
+[alluka.local.auto_inject][], and [alluka.local.auto_inject_async][] act a little
-the similar client methods: instead of binding a callback to a specific client to
+different to the similar client methods: instead of binding a callback to a specific
-enable automatic dependency injection, these will get the local client when the
+client to enable automatic dependency injection, these will get the local
-auto-injecting callback is called and use this for dependency injection.
+client/context for dependency injection when the auto-injecting callback is called.

 As such `auto_inject` and `auto_inject_async` can be used to make an auto-injecting callback
-before a local client has been set but any calls to the returned auto-injecting callbacks
+before a local client/context has been set but any calls to the returned auto-injecting
-will only work within a scope where `initialise` or `scope_client` is in effect.
+callbacks will only work within a scope where `initialise` or `scope_client` or `scope_context`
+is in effect.

-# Custom injection contexts
+## Custom injection contexts

 Under the hood Alluka builds a [alluka.abc.Context][] for each call to a `call_with_{async}_di`
 method.